phiroict/training-kube-certification/readme.md

 This is a complete stack development.
 This chapter will move to some of the design choices.

 ## Main flow
+In the whole stack these are the main components.
+Some of the details are omitted, we get to them later.

 ![Main flow](docs/images/High_level_kubernetes_flow.png)